 - The mentoring program "Upstream" offers interested female students the opportunity to get to know female university students and staff of the Faculty.
 This way, girls can get a head start in building up a network for their future studies.

 Opportunities for University Students

 - The members of the Equal Opportunity Committee are the direct persons of contact for university students at the Faculty for all matters concerning equal opportunities.
 Anyone who feels discriminated against or harassed by anything or anyone at the faculty can contact the Equal Opportunity Committee directly by email, phone, or in person.

 - The mentoring program "Upstream" is aimed at female university students, who can share their experiences with young girls and benefit from the experiences of graduate members.

 - With the Olympia Morata Program, Heidelberg University sponsors positions for women by way of a qualification grant as part of its women's advancement plan to encourage the next generation of female university professors.
 The goal of this program is to support qualified female scientists in obtaining their habilitation or a comparable qualification at Heidelberg University.

 - The Faculty organizes the lecture series "Frauen, die forschen" (Women in research).
 Here, scientists get to know successful women in the field.

 Opportunities for Families

-- The university's childcare services are, of course, also available to all members of our faculty.
+- The university's childcare services are certainly also available to all members of our Faculty.